eviltester/thingifier/challenger/src/main/resources/content/tools/clients/kreya.md

 If the proxy was easier to use, and the request was visible in the UI then Kreya would be easier to recommend.

 I think it is a perfectly capable in its free configuration if you use it through a proxy.
 Its just a shame the Proxy isn't configurable from a dialog in the UI.

+But be warned.
+When used through a Proxy you will see that Kreya is sending usage diagnostic information to the home server.

 ## Kreya Proxy Support